 Tip: Unless you're a mountaineer who plans to sleep in extreme cold and windy conditions, 900 fill would be a waste of your money.
 But it's really, really warm and light :)

-To see how I approach the task of choosing a sleeping bag, read this.
+To see how I approach the task of choosing a high quality sleeping bag, read this.

 The profile of the best backpacking sleeping bags hews toward the mummy style.